-3.3 Example: PBC data
+1.3.2 Example: PBC data

-We illustrate the use of covariate ordering in the classical Cox-model by considering model fitting and model checking for the PBC data from the Mayo Clinic.
+We illustrate the use of the covariate order method in the classical Cox model by considering model fitting and model checking for the PBC data from the Mayo Clinic.
 PBC (primary biliary cirrhosis) is a fatal chronic liver disease, and out of the 418 patients followed in the study, 161 died before study closure.
 A listing of the data can be found in Fleming and Harrington (1991).
 The final model proposed by Fleming and Harrington (1991) includes the five covariates age, edema, log(bilirubin), log(protime) and log(albumin).

 For a demonstration of residual plotting we will look closer at the covariate bilirubin.
-First we fitted a Cox-model including the five covariates mentioned above, but where the covariate bilirubin was included without making the log transformation.
-The left plot in Figure 4 shows, for this model, the log of the estimated hazard rate of the Cox-Snell residuals against bilirubin.
-The p-value reported in the plot was calculated using the Anderson-Darling test presented in Section 2.5.
-The low p-value certainly shows a significant deviation from constancy, which is also clear from the plot.
+First we fitted a Cox model including the five covariates mentioned above, but where the covariate bilirubin was included without making the log transformation.
+The left plot in Figure 1.4 shows, for this model, the log of the estimated hazard rate of the Cox-Snell residuals against bilirubin.
+The p-value $2 \cdot 10^{-6}$ reported in the plot was calculated using the Anderson-Darling test described in Section 1.2.4.
+The low value certainly indicates a significant deviation from constancy, which is also clear from the plot.
 Thus the covariate is not well modeled.
-The right plot shows the log of the estimated hazard rate of the Cox-Snell residuals against log(bilirubin) in a model where the bilirubin covariate was added as log(bilirubin).
+The right plot shows the corresponding plot for a model where the bilirubin covariate is added as log(bilirubin).
 We see that the bilirubin covariate now seems to be much better modeled.

-Figure 4: Residual analysis of PBC data.
+Figure 1.4: Residual analysis of PBC data.
 Plot of the log of the estimated hazard rate of the Cox-Snell residuals against bilirubin in a model using bilirubin on its original scale (left) and the same plot against log(bilirubin) in a model using log(bilirubin) (right).

-As explained in Section 3.1, one may use similar plots to suggest the functional form of covariates before they are entered into the model.
-Figure 5 displays plots of the log of the estimated hazard rate of the Cox-Snell residuals from an empty model versus, respectively, age, bilirubin and log(bilirubin).
+As explained in the previous subsection, one may use similar plots to suggest the functional form of covariates before they are entered into the model.
+Figure 1.5 displays plots of the log of the estimated hazard rate of the Cox-Snell residuals from an empty model versus, respectively, age, bilirubin and log(bilirubin).
 Note that in this case the Cox-Snell residuals are simply $\hat{A}0(T_i)$ , where $\hat{A}0(\cdot)$ is the Nelson-Aalen estimator of the cumulative hazard in the empty model.
-The (approximate) straight line seen for the plot against age in Figure 5 suggests that age can be added directly in the Cox-modeled, while the non-linear behavior of the plot against bilirubin suggests that a transformation should be made for this covariate.
-The plot against log(bilirubin) indicates that this covariate is much better modeled if it is transformed to log-scale.
+The (approximate) straight line seen for the plot against age in

-Figure 5: Functional form analysis in PBC data.
+Figure 1.5: Functional form analysis in PBC data.
 Plots of the log of the estimated hazard rate of the Cox-Snell residuals from an empty model versus respectively age, bilirubin and log(bilirubin).
 The location of the observations along the curves are displayed by the dots.